processfeedback/process-feedback-workshops/2023-09-20/Readme.md

 1. **María Florencia Carrizo**, Nores

 ## Participant Testimonials
-> Thank you Badri ji and team for your work.
+> Thank you for your work.
 This is an awesome tool to assure us, educators, that we are providing appropriate feedback to our students for their growth.
-Now I need to run for my class.
-Bye and have a good rest of the day/evening (depending upon which part of the world you are :D)

-> Process Feedback seems to be a great tool in my view having heard your explanation - Excellent
+> Process Feedback seems to be a great tool in my view, having heard your explanation.
+Excellent!

-> Thank you for this very informative session
+> Thank you for this very informative session.

 ## Facilitators
 * 📬 [Badri Adhikari](https://badriadhikari.github.io/) [`badri@processfeedback.org`]